jdede/inet-showcases/docs/visualizer/networknode/index.md

-In INET simulations, `NetworkNodeVisualizer` module (included in the network as part of `IntegratedVisualizer`) is responsible for visualizing network nodes. `NetworkNodeVisualizer` can be separated to two components:
+In INET simulations, `NetworkNodeVisualizer` module (included in the network as part of `IntegratedVisualizer`) is responsible for visualizing network nodes. `NetworkNodeVisualizer` includes two components:
 `NetworkNodeCanvasVisualizer` and `NetworkNodeOsgVisualizer`.

 By default, all nodes are visualized on a 2D canvas by `NetworkNodeCanvasVisualizer` and on a 3D osg scene by `NetworkNodeOsgVisualizer`.
 We can narrow the list of nodes to be displayed by using the `nodeFilter` parameter.
-By using these modules module, we also are able to customize the look of nodes and to specify the position of annotations.

 By default, the node's name is displayed, but it can be hide by setting the `displayModuleName` parameter to `false`.